 People infected with norovirus are contagious from the moment they begin feeling ill to at least 3 days after recovery.
 The virus "sheds" for 72 hours after the last symptoms.
 Therefore, it is particularly important for people to use good handwashing and other hygienic practices after they have recently recovered from a norovirus illness.

 Currently, there is no antiviral medication that works against norovirus and there is no vaccine to prevent infection.
-Norovirus infection cannot be treated with antibiotics because antibiotics work to fight bacteria, not viruses.
+Norovirus infection cannot be treated with antibiotics because antibiotics are not effective against viruses.

 If you are ill with vomiting and diarrhea, stay home and stay hydrated with plenty of fluids.
 Dehydration is the most serious health effect that can result from norovirus infection.
 By drinking oral rehydration fluids (ORF), juice, or water, you can reduce your chance of becoming dehydrated.
-Sports drinks do not replace the nutrients and minerals lost during this illness.
+Sports drinks are an effective supplement for rehydration but should not be used alone since they are low in sodium and potassium.
 If you can't keep down any fluids and are feeling very thirsty or lightheaded, please see your health care provider.

 Prevention of Norovirus